NBA Free Agents 2018: Latest Rumors and Predictions for Top Scorers

 George averaged 21.9 points, 5.7 rebounds and 3.3 assists with the Thunder last season.
 His overall numbers may have been down, but he no longer had to carry his team.
 Not to mention the fact that it was his first season playing with Russell Westbrook and Carmelo Anthony.

 Despite having a star-studded big three, Oklahoma City was bounced out of the postseason in the first round.
-That means there George could return to take care of unfinished business, as Westbrook is signed through 2021-22 and Anthony exercised his 2018-19 option.
+That means George could return to take care of unfinished business, as Westbrook is signed through 2021-22 and Anthony exercised his 2018-19 option.

 George made it clear in a SportsCenter exclusive that his top priority is winning a championship: